Nostromo-618/neuroevolution-stickman-fighters/STANDARD.md

 ## 3. High-Performance Memory Management
 * **Object Pooling (Engine):** In performance-critical sections (game loop, evolution cycles), reuse object instances instead of creating new ones to minimize Garbage Collection (GC) pressure.
-    * *Note:* Do not pool React Props/State, as React relies on new object references to trigger re-renders.
+    * *Note:* Vue reactivity relies on new object references to trigger updates.
+Use `structuredClone` or spread operators for state updates.
 * **Stable Shapes:** Initialize all class properties in the constructor.
 Avoid adding dynamic properties to objects at runtime to allow the engine to use optimized hidden classes.
-* **React Optimization:** Use `React.memo`, `useMemo`, and `useCallback` strategically in the hot-path (canvas/controls), but strictly ensure dependency arrays are exhaustive.
+* **Vue Optimization:** Use `computed` and `watch` strategically.
+Extract heavy computations into `computed` properties that only recalculate when dependencies change.

 ## 4. Function & Component Granularity
-* **One Page Rule:** No function or React component should exceed 120 lines of logic.
+* **One Page Rule:** No function or Vue component should exceed 120 lines of logic.
-* **Single Responsibility:** If a component grows large, separate "View" (JSX) from "Logic" (Hooks).
-Extract logic into a custom `useFeature` hook.
+* **Single Responsibility:** If a component grows large, separate "Template" (HTML) from "Logic" (script setup).
+Extract logic into composables.
-* **Hook Composition:** Extract complex state logic into dedicated, testable hooks that return data/methods, not JSX.
+* **Composable Composition:** Extract complex state logic into dedicated, testable composables (e.g., `useFeature.ts`) that return reactive data and methods.

 ## 5. Strict Assertion Density
 * **Type Safety:** Explicitly type all function signatures.
 Avoid implicit `any`.